stone wall with man walking

 Admire the original architecture saved from Haussmann’s rebuilding in the 19th century.
 Stroll down this secret street, along with nearby rues de la Colombe, des Ursins, and Massillon.

-Streets of Paris of the Left Bank
+Most Beautiful Streets in Paris on the Left Bank

-15. Rue Mouffetard in 5th arrondissement
+25. Rue Mouffetard in 5th arrondissement

 This Paris street is one of the oldest in the city.
 Rue Mouffetard, or la Mouffe as the Parisians like to call it, feels like you’ve stepped back in time.
 Don’t rush or you might miss the medieval details found here.
 Look for the frescoes and sculptures on buildings, a water well dating back to 1624 and the beautiful 9th-century Église St. Médard church.

 This lively, pedestrian-only street is bustling with energy due to the street market that runs from Tuesday to Sunday morning.
-Rue Mouffetard is a local and tourist favourite and really is the best street in Paris!
+Rue Mouffetard is a local and tourist favourite and is the best street in Paris!

-16. Rue Galande in 5th arrondissement
+26. Rue Galande in 5th arrondissement

 Stop in and treat yourself to the best choux pastry (cream puff) in Paris.
 Stroll here and discover this old part of Latin Quarter Paris which includes: